Explain What is Leverage? Explain What is Gold Margin?

 What is Difference Between Maximum Leverage and the Leverage Used?

-However, you shouldn't that there's a difference between maximum leverage ( xauusd leverage given by your trading broker which is the highest leverage you can trade with if you choose to) & used leverage ( xauusd leverage based on the lots you have opened/open trades).
+However, you should not that there is a difference between maximum leverage ( xauusd leverage given by your trading broker which is the highest leverage you can trade with if you choose to) & used leverage ( xauusd leverage based on the lots you have opened/open trades).
 One is the broker's (Maximum Leverage) and the other is trader's (Used Leverage).
 To explain this leverage concept we will use the example above:

 If your broker has given you 100:1 Max Leverage, but you only open a trade transaction of $10,000 dollars then Used Leverage is: